haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Calculating end date by start date and duration
 * Other minor improvements
+* A lot of reporting enhancements: better layout, more detail information, font awesome and more

 **Bug Fixes**

 * Can not change the role of project member
+* Several minor bug fixes of reporting

 Version 5.1.3
 -----------------------------